JGKarlin/renamePDF/README.md

 $PYTHON_PATH $SCRIPT_PATH
 ```

-The workflow will appear in Finder's right-click menu, allowing you to process PDF files in any folder directly from Finder.
+The workflow will appear in Finder's right-click menu.
+When invoked, it automatically copies the selected folder's path to clipboard and runs the script.